-More knowledge about for-loops can be extracted from (3.6).
-Later on we will show that for-loops are special cases of a more general concept termed catamorphism (see eg. section 3.6).
-So it is perhaps wiser to study the (more general) theory of catamorphisms first and then instantiate it for for-loops.
+In the sequel, we shall study the (more general) theory of catamorphisms and come back to for-loops as an instantiation.
 Then we will understand how more interesting for-loops can be synthesized, for instance those handling more than one "global variable", thanks to catamorphism theory (for instance, the mutual recursion laws).